-Homecoming Weekend is Jam-Packed: Rivalry Game, Homecoming Mass & Reception
+Homecoming Weekend Jam-Packed: Rivalry Game, Alumni Mass & Reception

 Mark your calendars!
 Alumni Homecoming Weekend is September 29-30, 2017.